AntonKrug/nucleo64-f411re-ssd1331-voxel/README.md

 # Benchmarks

+- Badly done DMA transfers speedup by 3.8% (Debug 41797ms - 41869ms, getting from average 36 FPS to 37)

 - Instead of adding whole MAP_SIZE on each calculation pre-hardcode it before so less additions will have to be made
   - Slowed down by few ms again (Debug 43386 - 43457ms)